The Creator

 2020 came rolling and so did Covid-19, bringing the world to its knees and people's lives to a near-halt by March.
 But it wasn't after several months of grinding in Guild Wars 2 that I finally decided that I couldn't possibly remain in this state of just gaming my days away forever.
 There's more to my life than just passing the time and waiting for the storm to clear.
 I have so many ideas in my head that I know are worth more than just remaining as mere ideas.
 I wanted to see my ideas in paper, as reality, and bring them to life as I know they deserve to be.
 And for once I wanted to do something about my feeling of ineptness; I know I'm capable of doing something more, better, greater with art, and I want to prove it not just to the world, but especially to myself.

 With that, I steeled my resolve and departed the realm of pencil sketches and inks.
-Now, I seek to master my craft as a digital painter and pixel artist, and put my slowly expanding knowledge in practice...
+I sought to master my craft as a digital painter and pixel artist, and put my slowly expanding knowledge in practice...
 One art piece at a time.
+And my art skill had improved by leaps and bounds since.

 Pencil Sketches: